linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

         sudo apt install redis-server

 {{< note >}}
-If the Redislabs repository is added, apt automatically installs the latest stable version.
+If the Redislabs repository is added, APT automatically installs the latest stable version.
 We do not recommend installing Redis through the Ubuntu default packages, as that might install an older version.
 {{< /note >}}

 ### Install Redis From a Downloaded File

-To install Redis from a downloaded `.gz` file, follow the below steps:
+To install Redis from a downloaded `.gz` file, follow the steps below:

 1. Download the latest stable version from the [Redis downloads page](https://redis.io/download) to your computer.
 Transfer the Redis file to your host via `scp`, `ftp`, or any other file transfer method.
 The following example shows a Redis 6.0.9 executable.
 Replace the file name with the actual name of the file you are transferring, and substitute your user name and host IP address.